JetBrains/Qodana/topics/flexinspect.md

 executes the compiled inspections.

 ### Program Structure Interface (PSI)

+<link-summary>The PSI is an AST representation of your code corresponding to a source file's structure.
+In the case of Java code, the PSI reflects the basic blocks of a Java file like package and import statements, class statements, method invocations, and other nodes.</link-summary>

 The PSI is an [AST](https://plugins.jetbrains.com/docs/intellij/uast.html) representation of your code corresponding to a source file's structure.
 In the case of Java code, the PSI reflects the basic blocks of a Java file like package and import